The Ultimate Guide to HARO Link Building: Strategies and Benefits

 In Ahrefs, open the Backlinks report under Site Explorer and enter your domain name.
 You’ll see a list of all the backlinks to your site, along with metrics like Anchor Text, Authority Score, First Seen, and Last Seen dates.
 Use filters to find only the new backlinks acquired.

 In Semrush, go to the Backlink Analytics tool under SEO and enter your domain name.
 You will see an overview of your backlink profile, including the number of backlinks, referring domains, and referring IPs.
-To see the individual backlinks, navigate to the Backlinks tab and use the filters for new backlinks.
+To see individual backlinks, navigate to the Backlinks tab and use the filters for new backlinks.

 Other tools that can help you discover new backlinks are Moz, Majestic, and Monitor Backlinks.